 Bacterial Meningitis: signs and symptoms

-Major Bacterial Meningitis signs and symptoms include nausea, vomiting, increase sensitivity to light, mental confusion.
-Lack of alertness, vomiting, feeding poorly, abnormal reflexes, soft spots on the head are common signs of bacterial Meningitis in infants.
+Major Bacterial Meningitis symptoms include nausea, vomiting, increased sensitivity to light, and mental confusion.
+Lack of alertness, vomiting, feeding poorly, abnormal reflexes, and soft spots on the head are common signs of bacterial Meningitis in infants.

 Treatment of Bacterial Meningitis

-As soon as the symptoms appear the Empirical therapy should start with medicine generally third generation cephalosporin like cefotaxime or ceftriaxon is used for this, but in some countries as United States résistance to cephalosporin is found so in addition Vancomycin is preferred.
-However cholamphenicol alone or in combination with ampicillin work equally well.
-This empirical therapy is started according to the age of the person.
-For meningococcas, pneumococcus and Haemophilus influenzae type b infection, certain vaccination are scheduled and to protect the child from bacterial meningitis these recommended vaccine schedule should be completed.
+As soon as the symptoms appear, empirical therapy should start with medicine.
+Generally third, generation cephalosporin like cefotaxime or ceftriaxone is used for this, but in some countries such as the United States, résistance to cephalosporin is found, so in addition, Vancomycin is preferred.
+However, chloramphenicol alone or in combination with ampicillin work equally well.
+This meningitis treatment is started according to the age of the person.
+For meningococcas, pneumococcus and Haemophilus influenzae type B infection, certain vaccination is scheduled, and to protect the child from bacterial Meningitis, these recommended vaccine schedules should be completed.

-Generally meningitis are rarely seen in the population, but it is a serious health problem as brain and spinal cord involve in this so better is to be aware and protect yourself from infection.
-Take healthy and fresh food, keep proper sanitation around yourself, take necessary precautions to protect yourself with contact infection.
+Generally, Meningitis is rarely seen in the population, but it is a serious health problem as the brain and spinal cord are involved, so it is better to be aware and protect yourself from infection.
+To prevent spinal Meningitis, take healthy and fresh food, maintain proper sanitation, and take necessary precautions to protect yourself from contact infection.
 Contact immediately to the doctor when you feel any symptom as sudden fever or severe headache.